Twb06/remnote-mcp-bridge/docs/guides/development-execute-bridge-commands.md

 - `Timed out waiting for result...`: Usually wrong console execution context.
 Re-select plugin iframe context.
 - After Chrome/RemNote restart, there can be multiple `index.html (localhost:8080)` contexts in DevTools.
 If one times out, switch to the other `localhost:8080` context, paste helper again, and retry.
-- If the bridge widget is not visible/open yet, open the sidebar panel first.
-The event listener is registered by the widget runtime.
+- If you want a visual connection check while debugging, open the Automation Bridge panel.
+The background runtime still exists even when the panel stays closed.
 - `Unknown action: ...`: The action string does not match one of the supported names exactly.
 - `Note not found: ...`: `remId` does not exist in the current KB.